 On occasion the local anaesthetic can affect nerves higher than intended.
-This may cause you to feel breathless, however, it is easily treated.
-The height of your numbness will be checked at regular intervals by using a cold spray as routine.
+This may cause you to feel breathless, however, this is easily treated.
+The height of your numbness will be checked at regular intervals as routine.
 Your breathing rate will also be counted during these observations due to the above and the strong opioid used.